To deploy your OpenAPI document, you run the

 host field of your OpenAPI document.

-The service is automatically assigned a configuration ID, which consists of a
+Service Management automatically assigns a configuration ID, which

-If you deploy your OpenAPI document again on the same day, the revision number in the configuration ID is incremented.
-If you deploy your OpenAPI document again on another day, the configuration ID has a new date stamp and the revision number is reset back to 0.
+If you deploy your service configuration again on the same day, Service Management increments the revision number in the configuration ID.
+If you deploy your service configuration again on another day, Service Management assigns a new date stamp to the configuration ID and resets the revision number to 0.

-Cloud Endpoints uses Service Infrastructure to store service configurations.
-Service Infrastructure stores only the latest 100 service configurations.
+Endpoints uses Service Management to store service configurations.
+Service Management stores only the latest 100 service configurations.

 This page describes how to view the name of your service and configuration IDs.

-- In the GCP Console, go to the Endpoints dashboard for your project.
+- In the GCP Console, go to the Endpoints > Services page for your project.

-- If you have more than one API, click the API from the list.
+- If you have more than one API, select an API from the list.